 Compressed air systems are widely used in industrial settings.
 And where there is compressed air, you will be sure to find a leak.
+In fact, compressed air leak detection matters more than most facility managers realise.

 Air compressors can perform a wide range of tasks, from the heavy lifting of moving parts around a production line to delicate processing and packaging tasks, or even generating highly pure gases for use in food and pharmaceutical processes.
 But its versatility also means that every compressed air system will contain multiple points which are susceptible to leaks.
+Whether it is a loose coupling or a failing seal, leaks in compressed air systems are a constant threat to efficiency.

 The Cost of Compressed Air Leaks

 Air leaks can be costly, increasing your energy bills and, if left unaddressed, potentially leading to expensive maintenance expenses.
+Compressed air leaks waste energy, increase costs, and force compressors to work harder than necessary.

 A simplified chain of events is:

-• Your compressor works a little harder to compensate and maintain pressure
+• Your compressor works a little harder to compensate and maintain pressure.

 • As your compressor works harder to maintain adequate pressure, this increases costs, wear and tear, and breakdown risks.